Key Takeaways

 Calorie Calculator

-Calculate daily calorie needs for weight loss, maintenance, or muscle gain
+Calculate your daily calorie needs for weight loss, maintenance, or muscle gain using the Mifflin-St Jeor equation

 TDEE Calculator